klaytn/klaytn-docs/docs/smart-contract/ide-and-tools/README.md

 * Remix Online IDE is a powerful toolset for developing, deploying, debugging, and testing EVM-compatible smart contracts.
 You can write, compile, deploy and execute smart contracts on Klaytn from Remix IDE, using Klaytn Plugin.

+#### [Klaytn Contracts Wizard](https://wizard.klaytn.foundation/) <a href="#klaytn-contract-wizard" id="klaytn-contract-wizard"></a>

+* Klaytn Contracts Wizard is an interactive generator to bootstrap your smart contract and learn about Klaytn Contracts.
+This is based on OpenZeppelin Wizard.

 #### [Truffle](../../toolkit/truffle.md) <a href="#truffle" id="truffle"></a>

 * Klaytn smart contracts written in Solidity can be compiled and deployed using Truffle.
 At the moment, Klaytn supports up to Truffle v5.0.26.